jonyeezs/clean-verticalslice-architecture/README.md

 Using the principles of clean architecture we integrate the pieces we need to make a feature work and gather them under the same umbrella we less ceremonies and abstraction.

+Talking about abstractions - because our code is now strongly cohesive and decoupled from the concerns of other features, we can remove all the abstractions such as dto or adaptor services.

+We choose pragmatism over dogmatism.
+Write code that allows us to read quickly.
+Less code to manage.
+Lower jumping around.
+Add abstraction only when it stops us from extending our code sanely.

 ## Glossary

 Some important terms to know when reading this: